 The Water Blast task demonstrates the ability for the ASV to sense and interact while demonstrating precise control and aiming.
 The ASV must locate the target face of the task and deliver water through the center of it.
-The ASV must deliver enough water to raise the ball above the green line without making contact with the dock the task sits on.
+The ASV must deliver enough water to raise the ball above the green line.
 The ASV may pump the water from the environment versus storing it on board the vehicle.
+The ASV may make contact with the dock and will not be penalized.

-Figure 9: Example Water Blast Task
+Figure 8: Example Water Blast Task